charltonaustin/blog-entries/editing/applications-integrating-on-the-database.md

 People end up sharding their MySQL database because a single large vertical instance can't meet or is too expensive for traffic levels.
 So in some sense the choice of database gives you another lever to pull in terms of where the complexity lives.
 In particular you can choose to model many small services with their own database if your data shards well.
-On the other hand you could decide to deal with eventual consistency on the application level so that you can have databases that span the globe,s
+On the other hand you could decide to deal with eventual consistency on the application level so that you can have databases that span the globe.

 ## Isn't it easier to do it later
 People like monoliths.